 Do I need to speak Swedish to find a job?

 Fluency in the Swedish language helps when looking for a job in Sweden, but is not vital to finding a part-time job.

 Old-fashioned job hunting still works

 There is always the old fashioned way of handing out your CV in restaurants, cafés and boutiques, asking friends, neighbours and colleagues if they know of any work and putting up notes in the local grocery store notice boards for babysitting, dog walking, tutoring or the like.

 Let people know that you are available and what skills you have and services you offer.
 The word will spread and you will simultaneously build up your network and your personal brand.

 There are also a number of web sites that you can visit when searching for a job.
 There are also some sites where you register.
 You will find a list with useful links on Finding a job.
 Another possibility to get work experience can be through an internship.

-A number of international master's students with a great interest in social media and communication are once a year recruited to represent Karolinska Institutet and the global master's programmes online on our various digital platforms.
+We recruit a number of international master's students with a great interest in social media and communication once a year.
+They represent Karolinska Institutet and the Global Master's programmes online on our various digital platforms.
 If you are interested in applying for the position "Digital Ambassador" read more about it here.
 Our Digital Ambassadors have also blogged about finding work in Stockholm.